 - a) No Impact.
-The proposed project is the demolition of a residential structure.
+The proposed project is the demolition of a garage..
 No extension of infrastructure is proposed by this project and no population growth is anticipated. - b) No Impact.
-The proposed project is the demolition of a single residential structure.
+The proposed project is the demolition of a garage.
 The demolition would not result in the displacement of substantial amounts of existing housing or require additional housing to be constructed elsewhere. - c) No Impact.
-The proposed project will not result in the displacement of a substantial number of people that would require the construction of a replacement housing as it is currently a one single-family dwelling.
+The proposed project will not result in the displacement of a substantial number of people that would require the construction of a replacement housing as the subject structure is a garage.